mkolakovic/SpaceInvaderz/README.md

 ![Alt Text](/MD/title.jpg)

-Clone of the popular game I created in 2001 for Windows platform using Visual Studio-6 and CDX-3.0 lib.
+Clone of the popular game Space Invaders I created in 2001 for Windows platform using Visual Studio-6 and CDX-3.0 lib.
 At that time there was no Windows clone of the game available and this was my attempt to re-create it from memory.